 - The dishwasher needs a clean – your dishwasher will need to be cleaned to keep it working to its full potential.
 Failure to clean the dishwasher will reduce its effectiveness.
 To thoroughly clean your dishwasher, put it through a maintenance wash and include a limescale and detergent remover.

 Diagnose Dishwasher Faults:

-The list of faults which can occur with dishwashers is extensive and how you diagnose each fault will vary.
-However, for common faults you’ll be able to find the answers on how to fix them in our advice centre, which provides the information you need to diagnose and fix faults yourself.
+The list of faults that can occur with dishwashers is extensive and how you diagnose each fault will vary.
+However, for common faults, you’ll be able to find the answers on how to fix them in our advice centre, which provides the information you need to diagnose and fix faults yourself.